-Ombre hairstyles are still very popular and there are so many to choose from.
-But if you don’t like dying your own hair or simply want to try out an ombre look without it being permanent, there’s a great way to do that – dyeing hair extensions.
-This is something you can do at home and the process is fairly simple, although it requires a bit of work.
-It is also a great idea if you’re tired with the color of your extensions and want to try out something new and fresh.
+Ombre hairstyles are still very popular, and there are so many to choose from.
+But if you don’t like dyeing your hair or simply want to try out an ombre look without it being permanent, there’s a great way to do that – dyeing hair extensions.
+This is something you can do at home, and the process is fairly simple, although it requires a bit of work.
+It is also a great idea if you’re tired of the color of your extensions and want to try out something new and fresh.

 A Step by Step Guide

 You should purchase high-quality extensions if you want to dye them because there are some extensions you can’t dye and some that can get damaged if you dye them.
 High-quality Remy extensions can be dyed, and they will stay the same even after you dye them.
 It is best to use light-colored extensions like blonde or light brown.